anniezh12/hiring-engineers/answers.md

 ![tags shown on datadog account](images/collecting-metrics/status-showing-tags-and-mysql.png)

+>Bonus Question:
-> Yes, since we can specify our custom collection interval in the YAML and not in the Python file.
+> Answer: Yes, since we can specify our custom collection interval in the YAML and not in the Python file.

 ###                               VISUALIZING DATA